MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-microsoft-threat-experts.md

 ### Threat intelligence details

 - We detected a phishing email that delivered a malicious Word document to a user.
-The malicious Word document caused a series of suspicious events, which triggered multiple Microsoft Defender alerts for [malware name] malware.
+The malicious Word document caused a series of suspicious events, which triggered multiple Defender for Endpoint alerts for [malware name] malware.
 Do you have any information on this malware?
 If yes, can you send me a link?
 - I recently saw a [social media reference, for example, Twitter or blog] post about a threat that is targeting my industry.
 Can you help me understand what protection Defender for Endpoint provides against this threat actor?

 ### Microsoft Threat Experts' alert communications